ODD - Oppositional Defiant Disorder Definition

 Conduct disorder is more serious in that it might involve, in addition to what is labeled as ODD, serious problems with the law, dangerous behavior, thievery, recklessness, and antisocial behavior.

 Russell Barkley and ODD/CD

 Russell Barkley's work in this field outlines many areas of intervention in the case of ODD and CD.
-The interventional strategies are therapeutic in nature, non-pharmaceutical, unless there are other disorders present, and he indicates that often times, there has to be adjustments with the parents themselves, in addition to whatever therapy or counseling a teenager receives.
+The interventional strategies are therapeutic in nature, non-pharmaceutical, unless there are other disorders present.

-abuse, neglect, that result in the outward manifestations of antisocial behavior, especially in the case of the more serious CD.
+Children who are in constant trouble with the law or engaging in antisocial behavior often are dealing with pressures at home or the community, family problems or abuse and neglect, that result in the outward manifestations of antisocial behavior, especially in the case of more serious CD cases.